Categorification and the quantum Grassmannian: The Grassmannian cluster category

 is a cluster tilting object in $\CM(A)$ \cite[Rem 5.7]{JKS}.
 Note that in our context cluster tilting objects are the same as maximal rigid objects \cite[Thm II.1.8]{BIRS} (see also \cite[Rem 4.8]{JKS}).
 One important additional property is the following.

-\begin{proposition} For any basic maximal rigid module $T$ in $\CM(A)$, the Gabriel quiver of the algebra $\End(T)$ has no loops or $2$-cycles. \end{proposition}
+\begin{proposition} If $\nn\geq 3$, then, for any basic maximal rigid module $T$ in $\CM(A)$, the Gabriel quiver $\gabquiv_T$ of the algebra $\End_A(T)$ has no loops or $2$-cycles. \end{proposition}

-\begin{proof} Consider the projection functor $\pi\colon \CM(A) \to \Sub Q_k$, as in \cite[Prop 4.3]{JKS}, whose kernel is generated by the projective $P_n$.
-Write $T=P_n\oplus T'$.
-The Gabriel quiver $Q'$ of $\End(\pi T')$ in $\Sub Q_k$ has no loops or $2$-cycles, by the arguments in \cite[\S8.1]{GLS08} and \cite[Thm 2.2]{GLS06b}.
-On the other hand, $Q'$ is obtained from the Gabriel quiver $Q$ of $\End(T)$ by deleting the vertex $v$ corresponding to $P_n$ and all incident arrows.
-Thus $Q$ has no loops or $2$-cycles at any vertices different from $v$, but, by the cyclic symmetry of $A$, the same argument applies when we replace $P_n$ by any other projective-injective in $\CM(A)$ and so the required result follows. \end{proof}
+\begin{proof} Write $T=P_0\oplus T'$.
+The Gabriel quiver $Q'$ of $\End(\pi T')$ in $\Sub Q_\mm$ has no loops or $2$-cycles, by the arguments in \cite[\S8.1]{GLS08} and \cite[Thm 2.2]{GLS06b}.
+On the other hand, $Q'$ is obtained from the Gabriel quiver $Q$ of $\End_A(T)$ by deleting the vertex $0$ and all incident arrows, so $Q$ has no loops or $2$-cycles at any vertices different from $0$.
+By the cyclic symmetry of $A$, the same argument applies when we replace $P_0$ by any other indecomposable projective-injective $P_j$ in $\CM(A)$.
+Now, provided $\nn\geq 3$, there is a vertex $j$ of $\gabquiv_T$ (corresponding to $P_j$) different from any given pair of vertices of $\gabquiv_T$ and so the result follows. \end{proof}